HoerTech-gGmbH/openMHA/INSTALLATION.md

 ```
 brew install openmha/tap/openmha
 ```

+openMHA executes some tests during installation.
+You may be asked to grant permissions like network access during the installation process.

+(Note: If the installation fails, because some homebrew packages could not be linked, then you have older, non-Homebrew versions of openMHA or its dependencies installed.
+Uninstall them and retry.
+See also the next section on "Uninstalling openMHA on Mac".)

 Homebrew installs openMHA example setups and some tools.
 We recommend to copy the examples folder to a writable location inside your user directory.